jurasofish/mcpunk/README.md

 with PR reviews, and provides a task queue that LLMs can read and write, allowing you to split work across multiple chats to keep context manageable.

-All this with no SaaS, no pricing, nothing.
-Just you and Claude Desktop.
+All this with no SaaS, no pricing, nothing (well you need a claude SaaS sub).
+Just you and Claude Desktop, with all tools running on your local machine after one tiny snippet in `claude_desktop_config.json`.

 # Setup